drips-network/docs/docs/using-drips/purchase-a-membership.md

 title: Purchase a Membership
 ---

-Using Drips, it's easy for any user to purchase a membership to a Community, receive a NFT membership token and gain access to any benefits that the membership includes.
+Using Drips, it's easy for any user to access a membership to a Community, receive a NFT membership token and gain access to any benefits that the membership includes.

-If you're interested in becoming a supporter, but don't have a specific Community in mind, you can head over to the [Explore Page][da] to browse the different Communities which have memberships available for purchase on Drips.
+If you're interested in becoming a supporter, but don't have a specific Community in mind, you can head over to the [Explore Page][da] to browse the different Communities which have memberships available via the Drips webapp.

 The rest of this guide will assume that you've selected a Community you wish to purchase a membership for, and will walk through the steps required to do so.

+FYI, there are several ways to interact with the Drips protocols and components, as laid out [here][ad] and [here][to].

-Ready to see how it works?
+Ready to see how it works via the Drips webapp?
 Let's go!

 > Note: we recommended that you [Connect a Wallet][cw] before you begin the process of purchasing a membership.
 You'll need to have a wallet connected to complete the process